Brand Strategy

 AI in Marketing & Branding

-That's why I built a tool called Blanding that scores how generic a university website actually is.
+So, I built an app called Blanding that scores how generic your website's language actually is.
 Paste in any .edu URL.
 It scrapes the homepage and 3 key secondary pages, counts the clichés, runs an AI analysis on writing quality and strategic positioning, and gives you a score out of 100.
-Think of it like a credit score for your brand voice.

 Zero of 250+ schools scored above 80.